Recidivism and Peer Influence with LLM Text Embeddings in Low Security Correctional Facilities: Empirical Setup

 These corrections and affirmations are short messages exchanged between the residents.
 Figure \ref{fig:resident-timeline} provides a few examples of these messages and the data structure.
 In this figure, we create a sample of four residents who entered the facility around a similar time and exchanged messages.
 Note that this figure shows examples of only a few messages exchanged due to space constraints.

 We deploy transformer-based LLMs to create text embeddings separately for the 123,000 and 83,000 written exchanges in the female and male units.
-Precisely, we use the BERT (\textit{bert-base-uncased}) language model from \cite{devlin2019bert}.
-The implementation is done using the \texttt{text} package in R \citep{kjell2023text} that allows users to access these LLMs easily from \href{https://huggingface.co/}{huggingface.co}.
-We use these embeddings to create sender and receiver profile vectors for the residents based on the language they use to interact with their peers.
+Precisely, we use the BERT (\textit{bert-base-uncased}) language model from \cite{devlin2019bert}. \footnote{The implementation is done using the \texttt{text} package in R \citep{kjell2023text} that allows users to access these LLMs easily from \href{https://huggingface.co/}{huggingface.co}.} We use these embeddings to create sender and receiver profile vectors for the residents based on the language they use to interact with their peers.
 These embeddings represent how the behavior and engagement of individuals vary within the TC.
 The sender profiles indicate how individuals interact with their peers, for example, being supportive or dismissive of others.
 The receiver profiles, on the other hand, are related to the behavior of the individuals as perceived by their peers.
 This is because the messages individuals receive reflect their conduct during their stay in the TC (for example, being called out for disruptive conduct).
 We use these embeddings to assess two key questions- one related to predictive ability for recidivism and the other related to the mechanism of peer influence.
 We describe in Section \ref{results} that these word embeddings have substantial predictive ability for recidivism.

-However, it is hard to interpret these 768 dimensions meaningfully.
-Therefore, our second method uses a LLM-based Zero-Shot text classifier \cite{yin2019benchmarkingzeroshottextclassification,meshkin2024harnessing,wang2023large} using the \textit{BART} model of \cite{lewis2019bart}.
+However, it is hard to interpret these 768-dimensional embeddings meaningfully.
+Therefore, our second method uses a LLM-based Zero-Shot approach \citep{yin2019benchmarkingzeroshottextclassification,meshkin2024harnessing,wang2023large} using the \textit{BART} model of \cite{lewis2019bart}.
 In this method, the user provides a fixed class of words to the LLM along with the text messages, and the method generates predictions for the user-supplied classes for each message.
 Note that the classification is performed without seeing any labeled training data (and hence ``Zero-Shot''), and with only the knowledge of natural language that the LLM has acquired.